 We’ll begin our journey by driving up north through beautiful, green landscapes.
 While on our way, we’ll have the opportunity to see the distinguished Valley of Isra-El, more widely known as the ‘Valley of Armageddon’.
 This is believed to be the future site for the final battle at the End of Times.

 Such a spiritual journey can only have one place as its first stop: the city of Nazareth.
 The childhood village of Jesus, where he spent most of his short life, is full of meaning for millions of Christian followers worldwide.
-A good place for us to start exploring this is the remarkable Church of Annunciation, built at the very spot where, according to tradition, the arch-angel Gabriel had announced the upcoming birth of Jesus to his mother, Mary, while informing her of the role he will be fulfilling for all humankind.
+A good place for us to start exploring this is the remarkable Church of Annunciation.
+The church was built at the very spot where, according to tradition, the arch-angel Gabriel had announced the upcoming birth of Jesus to his mother, Mary, while informing her of the role he will be fulfilling for all humankind.

 Right next door to it, we’ll find the Church of St. Joseph.
 Here, according to tradition, stood both Joseph’s house and his carpentry workshop.
 Beholding this humble beginning will allow us a glimpse into how Jesus’ childhood environment was shaped.